WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/dates-times.md

 - Don't specify *standard time* or *daylight saving time* unless specifically writing about them.
 When the time doesn't change for daylight saving time, use the specific time zone without reference to UTC.

 ## Expressing dates

+Spell out the names of months and days of the week.
+Write the full four-digit year, rather than a two-digit abbreviation.
+If including the day of the week, add it before the month and insert a comma after it.
+Use the *day of week, month dd, year* format.

+**Examples**

+[tip] Recommended: August 16, 2020 [/tip]
+[tip] Recommended: Sunday, August 16, 2020 [/tip]